-The plan, arranged by priority areas, provides a brief description of our intentions and high-level objectives associated with each, and speaks to new cross-cutting opportunities, such as SMD's role to accelerate open data and open-source science.
-While implementation of the strategies continues to look different between our divisions, we are excited to share the tremendous progress being made across all elements of the portfolio.
+As we continue to focus on exploration, innovation, interconnectivity, and inspiration as pillars of our framework described herein, I encourage readers to familiarize themselves with the latest accomplishments in the Appendix.
+This plan, arranged by priority areas, provides a brief description of our intentions and high-level objectives associated with each.
+The implementation of these strategies continues to look different between our divisions, but what is consistent is the tremendous amount of progress being made across all elements of the portfolio.